alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Unlicensed medicines

+You can import unlicensed medicines if you’re:

+- a doctor or dentist registered in the UK
+- a supplementary prescriber (for example, an appropriately qualified nurse or pharmacist)
+- an independent prescriber (as a nurse or pharmacist)
+- a pharmacist in a hospital, health centre or registered pharmacy
+- a wholesale dealer licensed for supply to the order of any of the above
+- a manufacturer licensed for import for supply to the order of any of the above

-What you need to do to import unlicensed medicines depends on if you're importing from within or from outside the European Economic Area (EEA).
+What you need to do depends on if you're importing from within or from outside the European Economic Area (EEA).

 ###Within the EEA